jcs-elpa/organize-imports-java/README.md

 or `organize-imports-java-path-local-source-cache-file` cache file in order to refresh the cache, the cache file will be regenerated as long as you call any reload paths function or do import function.
+* You might want to reload local source cache every time you create a new .java file in your local source directory.

 ## Comparison ##